-Having weakness and/or tightness in such large, important muscles, means other parts of your body (especially your legs and back) have to work harder and not always in the right way, to compensate, and you definitely aren’t moving with very good running form if that is the case.
+Having weakness and/or tightness in such large, important muscles, means other parts of your body (especially your legs and back) have to work harder and not always in the right way, to compensate, and you definitely aren’t moving with proper running form if that is the case.

-Hours a day sat on one’s rear end, whether at a desk or driving, does nothing to engage or strengthen your glute muscles – so this is a common problem for many people.
+Hours a day sitting on your butt, whether at a desk or driving, does nothing to engage or strengthen your glute muscles – so this is a common cause of poor running form for many people.

 If your neural pathways (how your brain sends signals to your body) are simply bypassing even bothering to use those muscles when you stand, walk or run, then you’re not using your body in the most efficient way, you’re probably not running with proper running form.

 How to ‘activate’ and strengthen your glutes for running (or hiking)

 I like to build my favorite glute strength exercises into broader running strength and conditioning cross-training, which I do regularly to help improve my running form and hopefully also reduce my propensity for getting running injuries.

 I also wrote more about the exercises I started doing regularly in my popular post on ‘running blisters caused by gait‘, and this post lists out our favorite home workout equipment.

 Aside from exercises you can do when NOT running, the crucial thing that has really helped me is to THINK about using my butt to run.
-Sound silly?
-Yes!
-Works?
-Yes!

 How do I engage my glutes while running?

-I promise this really helps you teach yourself to run in a different way to just running however you did before – whether you were overusing your low back, shoulders, hamstrings or calfs.
+I promise this really helps you teach yourself to run in a different way to just running however you did before – whether you were overusing your low back, shoulder muscles, hamstrings or calves.

 left-cheek-right-cheek-left-cheek-right-cheekIt’s better to say this in your head, rather than out loud…

-Once you get used to doing this, you should have developed some muscle memory and hopefully improved strength as those muscles get used to being used.
-Aaaaand hopefully less overuse in the other muscles.
-I still do this – generally only either when I’m tired and have been running for 2+ hours, or if I’m really pushing for a segment or speed at the end of a run, because not only does it help me use the right muscles, but it makes me noticeably FASTER.
+It can be hard maintaining proper running form when you’re tired, such as during long training runs.
+I find that this mantra really helps me when I’m tired and have been running for 2+ hours, or if I’m really pushing for a segment or speed at the end of a run, because not only does it help me use the right muscles, but it makes me noticeably FASTER.

 2. Improve running posture

-Engaging your core means that the muscles around the center of your body – not just your abs but around your sides and back – are doing their job to stabilize you while you more actively move your arms and legs, reducing unnecessary movement up and down and from side to side as you run.
+Engaging your core means that the muscles around the center of your body – not just your abs but around your sides and back – are doing their job to stabilize you while your legs move and arms swing, reducing unnecessary movement up and down and from side to side as you run.

 In order to build strength, the muscles shouldn’t be overly tight or in spasm, so having a way to relax your back at home (which is way better than using a foam roller) is useful.

 3. Think about your running footfall and stride length

 It’s well-documented that for most people, as was the case with me, landing gently with your midfoot is much better for your body than heel-striking or landing on the balls of your feet, so this is what I concentrate on doing.

 If you are curious to know more about what to look for in a trail running shoe, the different types of trail running shoes and our list of the best available right now, head over to our ultimate guide to trail running shoes.

-What I mean by that is that I don’t want to be twisting my hips, knees, torso or shoulders and have much (if any) rotation across my body.
+What I mean by that is that I don’t want to be twisting my hips, knees, upper body or shoulders and have much (if any) rotation across my body.

 While he doesn’t have arms, his legs move efficiently in one plane of motion and he also has great hip extension.

 5. Push-off, knee drive and paw-back

 Now, I’m not saying my running form is excellent by any means, but these are all things I think about and am working on – and have definitely helped to improve my running technique, speed, endurance and injury prevention.

 Obviously it’s not practical to run like that everywhere, and the range of motion generally decreases as you increase in distance and running duration, but it’s still important even if you’re not running at full-speed or trying to race anyone.

 It’s that intentional ground contact and push-back that you’re aiming for, except while hopefully you don’t have something stinky on your shoe, you’re simply just trying to maximize the opportunity to use the ground to propel you forward.

-There’s a reason that just from the act of running and focusing on nothing but the act of running (including all of the things I’ve listed above), your mind becomes so full of being in the moment that it is a form of moving meditation.
+There’s a reason that just from the act of running and focusing on nothing but the act of running and your running technique (including all of the things I’ve listed above to achieve proper running form), your mind becomes so full of being in the moment that it is a form of moving meditation.

 Recovery, strength training, eating and sleeping well have all contributed to improvements in my running performance, strength and reducing my propensity to suffer from running injuries due to poor form, training, nutrition or recovery (or all of the above).